eToro Traders to Follow and Copy

 Nevertheless the results have been positive for 4 years running.
 With a maximum monthly loss of -6.24% and a maximum monthly return of 11.31%.
 So 4exPirate’s money management strategy seems to be fairly stable bringing in consistent returns using relative low risk.
 The average risk score is 2 and the maximum drawdown over the past 12 months was just over 5%.

-In the 2016 Berrau returned 58.69% and the year before 73.91%.
-While the number look high it’s important to note though that the maximum yearly drawdown was over 32%.
+In 2016 Berrau returned 58.69% and the year before 73.91%.
+While the numbers look high it’s important to note though that the maximum yearly drawdown was over 32% during those years.
 I.e. with an average risk score of 5 this is certainly a risky trader though so far those types of returns may warrant the risk.

-Berrau also managed to increase the amount of capital invested in them to over > $300K.
-This means they make get some nice commissions as well and trade spread free on eToro (another benefit for their best traders).
+Berrau has now managed over > $300K for over a year.
+This means they make some nice commissions as well and trade spread free on eToro (another benefit for their best traders).
 Hence this trader has a lot to lose if their performance would falter and they would lose many followers.

 As experience goes, Venomt09 (Martin Tremblay) has been trading on eToro for over 5 years!
 Some of the results over the past years were exceptional in a positive (240% return in 2014) or negative (-70% in 2012) way.
 However these results were also achieved against fairly high drawdowns and risk levels.

-What’s interesting about his eToro trader is that their risk score has dropped from a high 7/8 to a maximum of 3 over the past 12 months.
-The maximum drawdown for the year is also under 10%.
-So while the returns of 2015 and 2016 so far (11.74 and 5.73% respectively) have been less extravagant than some of the previous years, it looks like the returns have been achieved by taking much less risk.
+What’s interesting about his eToro trader is that their risk score has dropped from a high 7/8 to a maximum of 3 over the past 24 months.
+The maximum drawdown for the year is also under 4%.
+So while the returns of 2015, 2016 and 2017 so far (11.74%, 5.73% and 13.51% respectively) have been less extravagant than some of the previous years, they have been achieved by taking much less risk.

 PS in terms of the impact of timing, especially with traders who leave trades open over time, it may be worth looking at our eToro money management tips.
 An example from there, in this case if you’d invested $1000 in a trader called Malsolo on June 1st your realised balance 1 year later (May 31st 2013) would be $1,872.97 with an open trades loss of -$235.48 (so $637.49 net profit).
 So investing 1 month later would have resulted in $356.17 more profits over a 1 year period (so more than double the profits).
 Hence you can always consider phasing in your investments over time since no-one can be sure when the best entry point is to follow a trader like that.